 This course introduces various indigenous dance forms and related art forms like different Kathas-story telling, various Pagaţiveśālu performed by Kuchipudi and other Bhāgavatulu.
 The course also include Folk dances based on different regions, castes, tribes and professions etc. followed by Ārādhana dances where in both men and women also do participate in worshipping the god.
-This paper also deals with the devadasi dance form and the most important and mile stone of the southern Indian Dances like the Yakṣagānam, kalāpas, the Bhāgavata Mela Nāṭakas of Melaṭṭur.
+This paper also deals with the devadasi dance form and the most important and mile stone of the southern Indian D ances I ike t he Yakṣagānam, kalāpas, the Bhāgavata Mela Nāṭakas of Melaṭṭur.

-School of Dance

-Department of Kuchipudi Dance
+School of Dance Department of Kuchipudi Dance